ct101apcs/CAPTCHA-bypassing/README.md

 - Python 3.8 or higher
 - pip (Python package manager)
-- ngrok (for IP detection testing)
+- ngrok (optional to share the website)

 ## Installation